ThePacielloGroup/cupper/content/patterns/serving.md

 ## Publishing on Github Pages

 The easiest way to host your pattern library so you have a link to share is to run the `host` command.
 This will build the library and push it to the local Github repository's `gh-pages` branch.
+Before you can use `host` you will need to commit any changes you made on the master branch.
+Otherwise there's nothing new to push over to the `gh-pages` branch.

+{{<cmd>}}git commit -am "my commit message"{{</cmd>}}

+This will ensure changes go through to `gh-pages`.
+Now you can run:

 {{<cmd>}}npm run host{{</cmd>}}

-You should now be able to find a "live" version of your library at `github.io/[your username]/[your library repo' name]`.
+You should now be able to find a "live" version of your library at `github.io/[your username]/[your library repo  name]`.

-{{% warning %}}
-The `host` command *force* pushes the contents of the `public` folder to `gh-pages`.
-This is not in itself problematic since nothing is overwritten on the `master` branch.
-However, be aware that the command does not push your `master` branch changes to origin.
-You still have to commit and push any changes you've made locally.
-{{% /warning %}}